LimeChain/HCS-Integration-Node/README.md

 The third module is the DLT Client.
 Its main job is to store proofs inside HCS and listen to the communication topic for new proofs stored inside.

 The centerpiece of the system is the Domain Logic Handlers module.
-It is there where the main domain business logic models and handlers are defined and where the business process logic is encoded.
+It is there where the main domain business logic models and handlers are defined and where the business process logic is implemented.
 Its job is to react to the triggers by invoking the correct business process.

 The last module is the persistence module.
 It is used for storing business process artifacts inside the HCSIN and by the Domain Logic Handlers in order to verify and execute the business process.